4jean/ci-phpunit-code-completion/README.md

-#Code Completion for CodeIgniter PHPUnit Tests
+# Code Completion for CodeIgniter PHPUnit Tests

-Code Completion for CodeIgniter PHPUnit Tests
+Code Completion for CodeIgniter PHPUnit Tests with PHPStorm or other IDE

 Using This https://github.com/kenjis/ci-phpunit-test for CodeIgniter PHPUnit 6.x Tests and you're unable to setup code completion with phpunit.phar in project root or include path. then use this method.
 Tested with PhPStorm